jr-villalta/jr-villalta/README.md

   <h1><strong>Junior Mauricio Villalta Flores</strong></h1>
   <h3><strong>SOFTWARE ENGINEERING</strong></h3>

-  I have skills in Web and Mobile Development.
+  I have skills in Web Development.
 I am committed, organizational and with the ability to collaborate in teams.